How this works

 Where the policy data comes from

 We do not editorialise, rank, or score party positions.
-Each party’s position is presented as a factual summary of what they have publicly stated.
+Each party’s response is a factual summary of what they have publicly stated, with recent news added as context only where it clarifies or updates that position.

-Policy positions can and do change during election campaigns.
-We aim to keep this tool updated, but always check the original party sources for the most current information.
+Policy positions change during election campaigns.
+We aim to reflect the latest, but always check the original party sources for the most current information.

 The Benevolent Dictator AI

-The 8th panel is not a political party.
+The eighth panel is not a political party.
 It is an AI model (Claude, by Anthropic) with a single mandate: suggest evidence-based policy approaches that would deliver the greatest good for the greatest number of New Zealanders.
+On the homepage it stands on top of the Beehive, visually apart from the seven parties on the lawn, to reinforce that it is a separate kind of voice.

 Its responses are generated in real time based on peer-reviewed research, established economic principles, public health data, environmental science, and international policy examples.
 It is instructed to present trade-offs honestly and acknowledge uncertainty where evidence is unclear.